 Your website needs to look professional and have a clear message.
-Research what’s on trend, have a really good think about the kind of content you want to create to inform how you need your blog to be laid out.
+Research what’s on-trend, have a really good think about the kind of content you want to create to inform how you need your blog to be laid out.
 Will it just be recipes?
-Or will you be including features, reviews and givewaways?
-Here at Callia Web we specialise in creating WordPress websites for foodies, and have put together sites for some of the leading Food Bloggers in the UK.
+Or will you be including features, reviews and giveaways?
+Here at Callia Web we specialise in creating WordPress websites for foodies and have put together sites for some of the leading Food Bloggers in the UK.
 We can help you achieve the same great look – check out our portfolio for inspiration.

 4. Plan your first set of posts

 It’s best to have a few blog posts ready to publish before you officially launch.
 Make a list of all of the things you want to write about with a few lines about what will be in each post.
 You can never be too organised as a blogger, so why not create a content calendar.
 Draw up a simple spreadsheet and assign dates to each post.
 This will help you feel more in control of your blog, get you into a good routine and allow you to see the bigger picture of where you’re going with your blog.
 Having an editorial calendar like this also allows you to plan ahead with your seasonal content – Valentine’s Day, Easter, Christmas etc. Look up all of the foodie days and weeks and plan posts that tie in with these themes.
 Check out The Food Calendar for inspiration.